-- Antibiotic Treatment: Periodontal disease increases the bacteria count in your mouth, so we may suggest taking antibiotics to reduce these bacteria and help you to heal.
+- Antibiotic Treatment: Periodontal disease increases the bacteria count in your mouth, so we may suggest antibiotics to reduce bacteria and help you to heal.

-- Surgical Procedures: If you suffer from an advanced stage of periodontal disease, then you may need to receive surgeries that reattach the gums, smooth damaged bone structure, restore tissues, etc.
+- Surgical Procedures: If you suffer from an advanced stage of periodontal disease, then you may need to receive surgeries that reattach the gums, smooth damaged bone structure and restore tissues.

 Remember that it is important for you to take part in healing from periodontal disease.
-Maintaining excellent oral hygiene is essential in fighting gum disease and in preventing it.
-We may also recommend periodontal maintenance after you heal from this condition, so we can keep an eye on your gum health and keep it in good condition with thorough cleanings.
+Maintaining excellent oral hygiene is essential in fighting gum disease and preventing it.
+We may also recommend periodontal maintenance after you heal from this condition so that we can keep an eye on your gum health and keep it in good condition with thorough cleanings.

-If you show some of the early signs of periodontal disease, then call our dentists for treatment for gum disease in Cedar Hills, Utah.
-We are also happy to welcome patients from the nearby communities, including Lehi, American Fork, and Orem, Utah.
-Dr. Lohner and Dr. Jimmer will offer the treatment solutions you need to regain a healthy smile.
+If you show some of the early signs of periodontal disease, call our team for treatment for gum disease in Cedar Hills, Utah.
+Our dentists and team are also happy to welcome patients from the nearby communities, including Lehi, American Fork and Orem, Utah.
+Dr. Lohner and Dr. Jimmer can offer the treatment solutions you need to regain a healthy smile.